itsektionen/styrdokument/pm/eng/pm_for_init.md

 init is responsible for:

-- Development of digital systems
+- Maintenance of the chapters digital systems
-- Maintenance of digital systems
+- Development of the chapters digital systems
-- Operation of digital systems
+- Operation of the chapters digital systems

 ### 3.2 Programming activities